Curious about Dannon Oikos greek yogurt? Get answers to all of your common yogurt questions here.

 of the milk solids.

-Though Oikos Greek Nonfat Yogurt is not produced in Greece, it is made according to the
+Though Oikos Greek yogurt is not produced in Greece, it is made according to the

 leaving more of the milk solids.

-What does Dannon Oikos Greek Nonfat Yogurt taste like?
+What does Dannon Oikos Greek yogurt taste like?

 Plain Dannon Oikos Greek nonfat yogurt has a rich, creamy taste with the tanginess